CaptainRich/Basic_Python/README.md

 **university_stats.py** - a program to determine the totals, means, and medians from a list of university lists **User_Input_loops.py** - a routine illustrating the various looping methods

+**CSV-Work\csv-write-read.py** - a routine to write, then read a CSV file of numbers, and compute the average of each row.